-The nucleus of HENRI ROUSSEAU is formed by the unparalleled collections of the two sponsoring institutions, The Museum of Modern Art and the Réunion des Musées Nationaux de France.
+The nucleus of HENRI ROUSSEAU is formed by the unparalleled collections of the two sponsoring institutions, The Museum of Modern Art, holder of The Sleeping Gypsy (1894) and The Dream, and the Réunion des Musées Nationaux de France.
 The Réunion has long held such major Rousseau paintings as War (1894) and The Snake Charmer (1907).
-Its already impressive holdings were greatly enriched by the Rousseau paintings that came to it from the estate of Pablo Picasso and from the Walter-Guillaume bequest.